mayojich/tweet-tree/readme.md

 http://tweet-tree-backend.herokuapp.com/apidocs/#/

 ## Stuffs
-- runs on heroku as a container
+- Data from `dummy.json` was from this [tweet](https://twitter.com/fchollet/status/1044304738186014720).
-- uses hidden files that you need to prep yourself
+- Runs on heroku as a container.
-- data from dummy.json was from [tweet](https://twitter.com/fchollet/status/1044304738186014720)
+- Uses hidden files that you need to prep yourself.